Military

 With APS-5, APS-3 and Qatar, the Army could muster eight maneuver battalions.
 The CENTCOM commander in chief's (CINC's) goal is to pre-position a division of equipment [including nine maneuver battalions] on the Arabian peninsula.

-The DOD goal for APS-3 is mandated at 2 million square feet of cargo stowage space aboard prepositioned ships.
+The DOD goal for APS-3 was mandated at 2 million square feet of cargo stowage space aboard prepositioned ships.
 The ASMP prepositioning afloat program includes the lease/ operation of the ships fleet and operation of two prepositioning ship maintenance facilities used to fulfill the APS-3 prepositioning afloat strategy.
-The objective APS-3 fleet will contain 15 ships including 8 new construction Large Medium Speed Roll On/Roll Off ships (LMSR).
+The objective APS-3 fleet would contain 15 ships including 8 new construction Large Medium Speed Roll On/Roll Off ships (LMSR).

-• Phase I was completed in Nov 98 with the upload of prepositioned equipment to the U.S. Navy Ship WATSON, the first new construction LMSR.
+• Phase I was completed in November 1998 with the upload of prepositioned equipment to the U.S. Navy Ship WATSON, the first new construction LMSR.
 All previously used ships in the interim fleet have been returned to the Ready Reserve Force (RRF).

 • In the FY 01-02 timeframe, Phase III completed with the transfer of equipment from the converted LMSRs to the remaining new construction LMSRs.
 During FY01 this consisted of the upload of 2 new construction LMSRs (Charlton and Watkins), and during FY02 this completed with the upload final 3 new LMSRs (Pomeroy and LMSR #19 and #20)